SaiAshish9/ReduxTodos/README.md

 # ReduxTodos
-This app uses basic concepts of redux
+This app uses basic concepts of redux and uses vanillaJS